 The Company has granted options to employees, directors, and consultants under the 2015 Equity Incentive Plan (the "2015 Plan").
 The 2015 Plan provides for the grant of incentive stock options ("ISOs"), nonstatutory stock options, restricted stock awards, restricted stock units, stock appreciation rights, performance-based stock awards and other stock-based awards.
 Additionally, the 2015 Plan provides for the grant of performance-based cash awards.
 ISOs may be granted only to the Company's employees.
 All other awards may be granted to the Company's employees, including officers, and to non-employee directors and consultants.
-As of December 31, 2022 and 2021, there were 47,228 and 41,068 shares, respectively, remaining available for the grant of stock option under the 2015 Plan.
+As of December 31, 2023 and 2022, there were 84,339 and 47,228 shares, respectively, remaining available for the grant of stock option under the 2015 Plan.

-During the twelve months ended December 31, 2022 and 2021, the Company awarded 51,360 and 3,160, respectively, stock options to its employees and directors, pursuant to the plan described above.
+During the twelve months ended December 31, 2023 and 2022, the Company awarded 0 and 51,360, respectively, stock options to its employees and directors, pursuant to the plan described above.
 Stock options generally vest over one to four years and have a contractual term of ten years.
 Stock options are valued using the Black-Scholes option pricing model and compensation cost is recognized based on the resulting value over the service period.
 Expected volatilities utilized in the model are based on implied volatilities from traded stocks of peer companies.
 Similarly, the dividend yield is based on historical experience and the estimate of future dividend yields.
 The risk-free interest rate is derived from the U.S. Treasury yield curve in effect at the time of grant.
 The expected term of the options is based on the average period the stock options are expected to remain outstanding.
-The fair value of the option grants of \$0.5 million and \$0.1 million respectively, has been estimated with the following assumptions for the year ended December 31, 2022 and 2021:
+The fair value of the option grants of \$0.5 million has been estimated with the following assumptions for the year ended December 31, 2022:

-2022 2021
+2022

-Risk-free interest rate 1.62%-1.70% 0.93%-1.09%
+Risk-free interest rate 1.62%-1.70%

-Volatility 125.19% - 126.42% 130.44%-133.35%
+Volatility 125.19% - 126.42%

-Expected life (years) 5 -6 years 6 years
+Expected life (years) 5 -6 years

-Expected dividend yield 0.00% 0.00%
+Expected dividend yield 0.00 %

-The following table summarizes stock option activity for employees and non-employees for the twelve months ended December 31, 2022 and 2021:
+The following table summarizes stock option activity for employees and non-employees for the twelve months ended December 31, 2023 and